 In the meantime, we encourage you to try them out and leave us your feedback in the CO2.js Github repository.

-You now know how to use CO2.js to change the variables used in the Sustainable Web Design model calculations.
+You now know how to use CO2.js to change the variables used in the Sustainable Web Design Model calculations.

 From here you can: